dave-fernandes/ECGClassifier/README.md

 #### Probability Estimation
 The Bayesian neural network lore states that Bayesian networks produce better probability estimates than their standard \(maximum likelihood\) NN counterparts.
 We can check this by comparing the accuracy of the softmax \"probability\" estimate in the standard CNN model with the accuracy of the Monte Carlo probability estimate from the Bayesian network.

-Frequency of correct CNN classifications versus softmax \"probability\" estimate, binned by estimate value.
+Fraction of correct CNN classifications versus softmax \"probability\" estimate, binned by estimate value.
 Error bars are 68% binomial confidence limits.
 The one-to-one line is the expected value if the estimate were perfect.

  ![alt text](https://github.com/dave-fernandes/ECGClassifier/blob/master/images/CNN-probability.png "Probability estimates for CNN classifier.")

-Frequency of correct Bayesian network classifications versus Monte Carlo probability estimate, binned by estimate value.
+Fraction of correct Bayesian network classifications versus Monte Carlo probability estimate, binned by estimate value.
 Error bars are 68% binomial confidence limits.
 The one-to-one line is the expected value if the estimate were perfect.

  ![alt text](https://github.com/dave-fernandes/ECGClassifier/blob/master/images/BNN-probability.png "Probability estimates for Bayesian classifier.")